SytanSD/Sytan-SDXL-ComfyUI/README.md

 ## Support

-I hope you all enjoy what I do, if you'd like to support me, donations to my PayPal (flamas152@gmail.com) would be greatly appreciated, as I am currently 19 an unemployed!
+I hope you all enjoy what I do, if you'd like to support me, donations to my BuyMeACoffee (https://bmc.link/SytanSD) would be greatly appreciated, as I am currently 19 an unemployed!
 Much appreciation everybody!

 ## Acknowledgements